 Our Group Prenatal Program in partnership with Charles Drew Universities Black Maternal Health Center for Excellence provides evidence based group prenatal care from Black community midwives exclusively for Black women/birthing people.
 As Alameda County’s BEloved Birth Black Centering program perfectly states, “Group perinatal care by, for, and with Black people is an innovative new program designed to provide culturally attuned and racially concordant care for Black birthing people.”

-Fatherhood Initiative promotes the importance of having fathers engaged in the process, bolstering mental, emotional and physical health both during pregnancy and post-delivery.
-Our Fatherhood program includes social support in a group atmosphere and technical assistance to service and medical providers to best serve fathers from pregnancy through postpartum.
+The Fatherhood component of PEI promotes the importance of having fathers/partners engaged in and navigating pregnancy alongside their partner, which bolsters mental, emotional and physical health both during pregnancy and post-delivery.
+Our Fatherhood program includes social support in a group atmosphere and technical assistance to service and medical providers to best serve African American fathers from pregnancy through postpartum.

-Pregnancy Intentionality, Preconception and Interconception Care Intervention is designed to increase women's health by focusing on their ability to make informed decisions about if and when they become pregnant, and their health-affirming behaviors both prior to conception and between pregnancies.
-Our Preconception Health program aims to promote reproductive health care and pregnancy intention screening as a fundamental, standard component of primary care.
-Provide technical assistance to clinicians and service providers culturally respectful reproductive health care and pregnancy intention communication that centers Black families.
+Our Pregnancy Intent/Preconception Health intervention is designed to increase women's health by focusing on their ability to make informed decisions about if and when to become pregnant and on their health-affirming behaviors both prior to conception and between pregnancies.
+We promote reproductive health care and pregnancy intention screening as fundamental, standard components of primary care.
+In partnership with Essential Access Health, we provide training and technical assistance to clinicians and service providers on culturally respectful reproductive health care and pregnancy intention communication that centers Black families.

-In addition to the interventions, the AAIMM initiative is using PEI funding to collaboratively support several other anchor strategies
+In addition to the interventions, the AAIMM initiative is using PEI funding to collaboratively support several other anchor strategies, including:

 The Village Fund